• Skip to primary navigation

 Prepping the Beef

-Whatever cut of beef you use, you will want to slice it pretty thin, like about ⅛ inch.
-The easiest way to do this is freeze it slightly, then slice.
+Whatever cut of beef you use, you will want to slice it pretty thin, about ⅛ inch.
+The easiest way to do this is to freeze it slightly, and then slice it.
 It makes this process so much more simple!!

 woman slicing frozen beef tenderloin steaks on a white cutting board